evanfwelch/production-feature-engineering/PITCHME.md

 Let's look at luigi
 </p>

+Note: obviously projects evolve organically, and the above is ok for many cases, but anything you MIGHT want to re-run or get feedback on, I highly suggest using a task scheduler to build a pipeline
 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Quick luigi demo...

 Note: show live demo first

 ---?code=pull_raw_data.py&lang=python&title=using luigi to schedule tasks
 @[21-44](A simple luigi.Task that calls an API)
 @[208-219](A more complex task that outer joins and flattens the data)

 Note: so the goal is to get transactions, joined up with customers and merchant info... no feature engineering YET
 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Strategies we will cover: